oracle-devrel/devo.tutorials/using-aws-migration-service-wp-ex-devrel0622.md

 15. Now you have your endpoint, username/password, and can use this when creating a HeatWave on AWS cluster to connect a DB System and run queries.
 Refer to the HeatWave on AWS documentation for more.

-NOTE: MySQL Shell is the recommended utility for exporting data from a source MySQL Server and importing it into a DB System on the MySQL HeatWave on AWS.
+>**Note:** MySQL Shell is the recommended utility for exporting data from a source MySQL Server and importing it into a DB System on the MySQL HeatWave on AWS.
 MySQL Shell dump and load utilities are purpose- built for use with MySQL DB Systems.
 For more on running queries with HeatWave, please refer to the [MySQL documentation](https://dev.mysql.com/doc/heatwave/en/heatwave-running-queries.html).
+{:.notice}

 Want to know more?
 Join the discussion in our [public Slack channel](https://bit.ly/devrel_slack)!